NVlabs/FPSci/docs/resultsFiles.md

 * `time`: The (wall clock) time at which a frame occurred
 * `sdt`: The simulation time delta that matches this frame

-Looking for variation in the `sdt` column values can help detect/verify conditions like frame stutter and other timing issues.
+Looking for variation in the `sdt` column values can help detect or verify conditions like frame stutter and other timing issues.

 ### Player_Action
 The `Player_Action` table is the primary tool for analyzing player move, aim, and fire actions in more detail.
 It includes the following columns: